Owl Pest Control

 4) Disclosure of Information to Other Parties

 We may provide Non-Personal Data to third parties such as Google, Facebook or Twitter, where such information is combined with similar information of other users of our website.
-For example, we might inform third parties regarding the number of unique users who visit our website, the demographic breakdown of our community users of our website, or the activities that visitors to our website engage in while on our website.
+For example, we might inform third parties regarding the number of unique users who visit our website, the demographic breakdown of the community users of our website, or the activities that visitors to our website engage in while on our website.
 The third parties to whom we may provide this information may include potential or actual advertisers, providers of advertising services (including website tracking services), commercial partners, sponsors, licensees, researchers and other similar parties.

-We will not disclose your Personal Data to third parties unless you have consented to this disclosure or unless the third party is required to fulfill your order (in such circumstances, the third party is bound by similar data protection requirements).
-We will disclose your Personal Data if we believe in good faith that we are required to disclose it in order to comply with any applicable law, a summons, a search warrant, a court or regulatory order, or other statutory requirement.
+We will not disclose your Personal Data to third parties unless you have consented to this disclosure or unless the third party is required to fulfil your order (in such circumstances, the third party is bound by similar data protection requirements).
+We will disclose your Personal Data if we believe in good faith that we are required to disclose it in order to comply with any applicable law, a summons, a search warrant, a court or regulatory order, or other statutory requirements.

 5) Payment processing

-We use a third-party provider, PayPal (Europe) S.à.r.l. et Cie to process payments on our owlpestcontrol.ie website.
+We use a third-party provider, PayPal (Europe) S.à.r.l. et Cie to process payments on our www.owlpestcontrol.ie website.
 For more details on how PayPal use your personal data, please visit: https://www.paypal.com/ie/webapps/mpp/ua/privacy-full We do not retain any credit card details you supply but may access the Paypal Payments system to review your transaction for the purposes of account management (in the context of our contract(s) with you and on the basis of our legitimate business interests) and fraud detection (on the basis our legitimate business interests).

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.